Sie sind hier

 - Great networking ability and communication skills

-- Experience in rapidly changing and challenging environments
+- Experience in rapidly changing, challenging, and competitive environments

 - Excellent command of German and English, both written and spoken

-At CBI, we strongly believe that outstanding science needs outstanding science management and for this we rely on a strong team of experienced science managers.
+At CBI, we strongly believe that outstanding science needs outstanding science management.
+For this, we rely on a strong team of experienced science managers.
 This is your opportunity to be part of and to advance your career in a novel, quickly expanding vocational field at the intersection of science and administration.
 CBI provides a highly international, multi-disciplinary environment offering excellent opportunities for professional growth.
 We support career development, continuing education and teaching and training opportunities.

 The successful applicant will initially have a 2-year contract, with the possibility of extension.
-Salary will be commensurate with work experience and seniority based on the public wage agreement of the Free State of Bavaria (TV-L E13).
+Salary will commensurate with work experience and seniority (TV –L E 13).
 As an equal opportunity and affirmative action employer, TUM explicitly encourages applications from women as well as from all others who would bring additional diversity dimensions to the university’s research and teaching strategies.
-Preference will be given to disabled candidates with essentially the same qualifications.

-We are looking forward to receiving your comprehensive application including your letter of motivation, CV and academic transcripts of records preferably in English and in a single PDF file, via email to email@example.com.
-Please indicate “Executive scientific coordinator (f/m/d)” in the subject line.
+We are looking forward to receiving your comprehensive application including your letter of motivation, CV and academic transcripts of records, preferably in English and in a single PDF file, via email to firstname.lastname@example.org.
+Please indicate “Executive scientific coordinator” in the subject line.